-TDS Metrocom has begun construction on an all-fiber, fiber-to-the home cable television and high-speed internet system within the City of Spokane.
-The TDS system will allow for additional competition for these services in our City, resulting in choice and improved price for citizens.
+TDS introduction will allow for additional competition for these services in our City, resulting in choice and improved price for citizens.

 Citizens are beginning to see work in their neighborhoods as part of this construction project.
 The construction has been permitted for the public right of way and the additional utility easement that exists in front of many homes in the City.

-Quanta is the contractor installing the TDS system.
+Quanta is the contractor constructing the all-fiber TDS network.
 The contractor is working to minimize impacts to homeowners.
 The fiber is installed by creating entry points and then pulling the fiber underground between those points.

 The City requires Quanta to contact property owners as they proceed with construction.
 They are going door-to-door to talk to citizens and providing written information to property owners.